Last updated 2 July 2020.

-From 21 April 2020 onward, the Parliament will publish daily reports on parliamentary questions on COVID-19 and answers by the Scottish Government, grouped by ministerial portfolio.
+From 21 April 2020 onward, the Parliament is publishing daily reports on parliamentary questions on COVID-19 and answers by the Scottish Government, grouped by ministerial portfolio.
 These can be accessed on the Motions, Questions and Answers section of the Parliament’s website.

 Coronavirus (Scotland) Bill